 This is an exciting time for those that love the rush of air, and the freedom of riding a motorized bike.
 Unfortunately, with more traffic, more cell phone use behind the wheel, and faster speed limits across the state of Iowa, we’ve seen an increase in the number of motorcyclists deaths, and injuries.
 According to the Iowa DOT, between the years 2009 and 2017, there have been 438 motorcycle deaths, 421 motorcycle crashes in Iowa.
 As a motorcyclist, there is virtually no protection against quickly moving vehicles and the fearless pavement.

-If you have been injured while riding your motorcycle, bicycle, or scooter, it is important that you understand all of the steps you need to take to ensure your physical and legal safety, as well as a general reminder of motorcycle safety to limit injuries.
+If you have been injured while riding your motorcycle, bicycle, or scooter, you must understand all of the steps you need to take to ensure your physical and legal safety, as well as a general reminder of motorcycle safety to limit injuries.

 Tips to Avoid Injury While Riding Your Motorcycle in Iowa